 If you don't need a snapshot anymore, click the gear button and choose "Delete".

 Cloning virtual machines is often useful in many cases.
 You may want to deploy many identical VMs for testing purposes.
 Instead of manually creating multiple VMs one by one, we can make copies of an existing VM.

 Cloning a virtual machine creates a new virtual machine that is configured with the same virtual hardware, installed software, and other properties that were configured for the original virtual machine.

 To clone a Virtual machine from Boxes, just right click on it and choose "Clone" from the context menu.
 A new VM will be created with exact replica of the original machine.

 If a VM is not starting up, you can refer the logs to get a clue of what went wrong.
 To view the log file of a VM, right click on it and choose "Properties".
 In the Properties window, go to the "System" tab and click "Troubleshooting Log".

 The log file displays the virtual machine state, the virtual machine libvirt configuration, and the QEMU hypervisor log.

+In this guide, we looked at how to manage remote and virtual machines with Gnome boxes in Linux.
 Boxes doesn't include any advanced options like its counterparts.
-It is beginner-friendly, light-wight graphical tool that focuses mostly on simplicity and usability out of the box.
+It is just a beginner-friendly, light-wight graphical tool that focuses mostly on simplicity and usability out of the box.

 If you want to turn your Linux desktop into a simple virtualization environment in couple minutes, Gnome Boxes might be a good choice!